Is your story suitable?

 If you include images of people (e.g. participants at a workshop), you need their consent.
 Get them to complete a Queensland Government Film and photo consent form (government network access required).

 If you have publishing rights

-Visit the resources for authors page and draft your content using the News story content brief.
-See also on this page the Drupal CMS user guide for publishing tips.
+Visit the For government content briefs page and draft your content using the News story content brief.
+Read the For government CMS user guide for publishing tips.
 Once your content brief is approved, publish your story.

 If you don’t have publishing rights